WarrenLab/cellranger-nf/README.md

     --fastqs_dir /path/to/directory/containing/fastqs/ \
     --ref_dir /path/to/directory/containing/cellranger/reference/ \
     --sampleSheet samples.csv \
-    --nuclei # only if this is a single nucleus rather than single cell library \
     --cellbender # only if you want to run CellBender filtering
 ```